JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 P_{d_0}\, W\, P_{d_1}^{\top} \;\in\; \mathbb{R}^{\sqrt{d} \times \sqrt{d}} \tag{5}
 $$

 where $W\!\in\!\mathbb{R}^{n\times m}$ is a gradient matrix, and we define $P_{d_0},P_{d_1}\!\sim\!\mathcal N(0,1/\sqrt d)$ with $P_{d_0}\!\in\!\mathbb{R}^{\sqrt d \times m}$, $P_{d_1}\!\in\!\mathbb{R}^{n \times \sqrt d}$.
-Also, to further decrease the representation size, layers are concatenated into in B blocks.
-Also, to accomodate the differences in attention and MLP, these are concatenated separately.
+To further decrease the representation size, layers are concatenated into B blocks.
+To accommodate characteristic differences between attention and MLP layers, these are concatenated separately.

 Under a local quadratic approximation and with $R$ estimating the projected Fisher, the alignment $\langle G_{\theta}(z),\, G_{\theta}(z_{test}) \rangle$ is a stable approximation for $\nabla_{\theta} L(z_{test}, \theta^*)^{\top} H_{\theta^*}^{-1} \nabla_{\theta} L(z, \theta^*)$, enabling Eq.
 (3)-style influence ranking without materializing $H_{\theta^*}^{-1}$.

 ### $m-TrackStar$

 We propose 2 changes to their method.
-First, we remove the second moment estimate, $V$, for simplicity, as empirical results have shown that it is not critical for efficacy [6].
-Second, we replace L2-Normalization with gradient clipping.
-This allows us to mitigate the effect of erroneous data that produce large gradient norms, while not inflating the measured utility of low gradient norm examples.
+First, we remove the second moment estimate, $V$, for simplicity, as empirical results have shown that it is not critical for efficacy (Gupta et al., 2024).
+Second, we replace L2 normalization with gradient clipping.
+This allows us to mitigate the effect of erroneous data, while not inflating the measured utility of low gradient norm examples.
 It is also more principled; influence functions are local approximations which lose accuracy when step sizes are too large, not too small.
 We implement this prior to computing $R$ so the approximate curvature of the loss landscape is computed w.r.t. "reasonable" data, not erroneous examples which can heavily skew the covariance matrix.
 We call the new primitive modified-TrackStar, or $m-TrackStar$, and define it below:

 $$
 mG_{\theta}(z)=R^{-1/2}\,P_{d}\,\mathrm{clip}_{t}\!\bigl(\nabla_{\theta} L(z,\theta)\bigr) \tag{6}